Kuzu Manju: The Kudzu Confection with a Cool Appearance for Summer

-Kuzumochi (葛餅) is a type of Wagashi that is made from Kuzu (arrowroot) starch, sugar, and water.
-The Japanese confection has a translucent, milky-white color with cool appearance that is perfect for summer.
+Kuzumochi is a type of Wagashi that is made from kudzu arrowroot starch, sugar, and water.
+The Japanese confection has a translucent, milky-white color, and its cool appearance is perfect for summer.

-What I wanted to say, the Kuzumochi whose name includes “Manju” is “Kuzu Manju (葛饅頭, orくずまんじゅう)”.
-I actually picked up a Kuzu Manju at a supermarket near my house to introduce today.
+What I wanted to say above, the Kuzumochi whose name includes “Manju” is “Kuzu Manju (葛饅頭, くずまんじゅう)”.
+I actually purchased a Kuzu Manju at a supermarket near my house for this blog article.

 Kuzu Manju (くずまんじゅう)

-Kuzu Manju is a kind of Kuzumochi that has sweet red bean paste “Anko (餡子)” in the center, in other words, the Anko paste is covered in Kuzumochi.
-Kuzu Manju is also known as Mizu Manju (水饅頭) or Suisen Manju (水仙まんじゅう).
+Kuzu Manju is the Kuzumochi with sweet red bean paste “Anko (餡子)” in the center, in other words, the Anko paste is covered in Kuzumochi.
+Kuzu Manju is also known as “Mizu Manju (水饅頭)” or “Suisen Manju (水仙まんじゅう)”.

-This summer dessert has an unique, jiggly, slightly chewy texture like konjac jelly.The jelly-like milky white part has gentle sweetness, while the inside Anko paste is a little sweeter than the outer part.
+This Japanese summer dessert has an unique texture.
+It is jiggly but slightly chewy like konjac jelly.
+As for the taste, the milky white jelly part has a gentle sweetness, while the inside Anko paste is a little sweeter than the outer part.

-Kuzu Manju, together with Kuzukiri (葛きり), is one of the perfect Wagashi sweets for summer.
-The Japanese confection is available at many supermarkets in Japan.If you get a chance, let’s give it a try?
+Kuzu Manju, together with Kuzukiri (葛きり), is one of the most recommended Wagashi sweets for the summer season.
+The Japanese confection is available at supermarkets in Japan during the summer, so if you are interested and get a chance, why not give it a try?